-The 2018 Chiles Award Winner will be Announced on Monday, January 22, 2018 at the Children’s Week Awards Dinner & Reception
+The 2020 Chiles Award Winner will be honored on Monday, January 27, 2020 at the Children’s Week Awards Dinner & Reception

 The Chiles Advocacy Award, in honor of Lawton and Rhea Chiles’ dedication to Florida’s children and families, is presented annually to a Floridian who has dedicated his or her life to improving the lives of children and families, and who has successfully engaged others to promote policies and programs that benefit those children and families.
 The recipient of the annual Chiles Advocacy Award exemplifies the integrity, dedication, and commitment to improving the lives of Florida’s children and families for which we all strive.

 Lawton and Rhea Chiles embody the spirit of what public service is intended to be.
 The wisdom and experience they gleaned during Lawton Chiles’ decades of public service taught them that society’s most precious natural resource – its children and their families – deserve the special attention of society and its representatives in governmental office.
 Together, they elevated understanding and awareness of the critical importance in the lives of children to new levels and helped craft state and national policy that will benefit children and their families for generations to come.

 For 20 years, the Children’s Week Leadership Committee recognizes one individual as recipient of the Lawton and Rhea Chiles Advocacy Award.

 Jack Levine, founder of the 4Generations Institute who previously served as President of Voices for Florida’s Children, will be named the 2020 Award winner, to be formally announced at a celebration dinner in Tallahassee on Monday, January 27th.